Vauxoo/addons-vauxoo/account_refund_early_payment/README.rst

 Account Refund Early Payment
 ============================

-This module add the option Early Payment to create Customer Refund
+This module adds the option Early Payment to create Customer Refund

-You can create one Customer Refund by Early Payment from several invoices from tree view
+You can create one Customer Refund with Early Payment for several invoices from tree view

 .. image:: account_refund_early_payment/static/src/img/refundfrominvoices.png
     :width: 300pt

 Choosing the option Refund Method Early Payment
-You can set one percent or amount to create customer refund by default is set with percent of 5.0
+You can set one percent or another amount to create customer refund.
+By default is set with percent of 5.0

 .. image:: account_refund_early_payment/static/src/img/refundwizard.png
     :width: 300pt

-The customer refund created show you in Source Document all invoices that was used in this customer refund
+The customer refund created shows in Source Document all invoices that were used in this customer refund

 .. image:: account_refund_early_payment/static/src/img/refundsourcedocument.png
     :width: 300pt

-The section Payment show you all invoices that was reconciled with this customer refund
+The section Payment depicts all invoices that were reconciled with this customer refund

 .. image:: account_refund_early_payment/static/src/img/refundpayment.png
     :width: 300pt

-This module make split into journal entry of customer refund creating one journal item by invoice in order to create independent reconciliations
+This module splits into journal entry of customer refund creating one journal item per invoice in order to create independent reconciliations

 .. image:: account_refund_early_payment/static/src/img/refundjournalentries.png
     :width: 300pt